medplum/medplum/packages/docs/docs/access/projects.md

 - Access to protected resources.
 - Ability to overwrite the `id` of a resource, which is normally server generated.
 - Ability to overwrite fields in the `meta` element of resources such as `author`, `lastUpdated`, etc.
-- Bypasses schema type validation (e.g. write numbers to a string field).
-This can be turned off by enabling strict mode in your SuperAdmin project.

 :::warning